mlsuh/UncertaintyQuantification.jl/docs/src/manual/simulations.md

 Implemented in this package are Owen-Scramble and Matousek-Scramble, two similar methods useful for Sobol and Faure Sampling aswell as Shift which can be used for Lattice Rule Sampling.
 There also is an algorithm for Halton Sampling, that constructs builds samples from the ground up as opposed to randomizing existing samples which is what the aforementioned methods do. [owenRandomizedHalton2017](@cite)

-To sample using one of these methods, simply create an instance of the corresponding struct with the desired parameters and then call the sample function with that structs instance.
+To sample using one of these methods, simply create an instance of the corresponding struct with the desired parameters and then call the sample function with this instance.
 The parameters are `n::Integer` which is the number of samples, and `randomization::Symbol` which encodes the randomization method that should be used.
 The different possible symbols are: `:none`, `:matousekscramble`, `:owenscramble`, `:shift` and `:randomizedhalton`.

 ```@example QMC
     using UncertaintyQuantification    #hide